Foto: Mr. Note19 - stock.adobe.com

 Religious services in Frankfurt Rhine-Main

-For some newcomers, arrival in a new country is associated with sacrificing activities that define how we see ourselves and how we want others to see us.
-It need not be that way at all.
-The churches, mosques, synagogues, temples and other organizations listed below represent a strong and well-established commitment to families and communities of all faiths.
-Do not be surprised to discover that many of the spiritual activities you enjoyed at home can be continued here in Germany.
-Given that many people in the international community are here only temporarily, religious communities in Frankfurt Rhine-Main are attuned to the needs of newcomers.
-Many offer a diverse and dedicated parish or congregation, which brings a very international element to services and observances.
+For some people moving to a new country means giving up activities that are important to how we see ourselves and how we want others to see us.
+It doesn’t have to be that way at all.
+The organisations listed below, including churches, mosques, synagogues, temples and more, are all committed to supporting families and communities of all faiths.
+You’ll be pleased to know that many of the spiritual activities you enjoyed at home can be continued here in Germany.
+As many people in the international community are only here temporarily, religious communities in Frankfurt Rhine-Main are well aware of the needs of newcomers.
+Many of these places offer a diverse and dedicated parish or congregation, which brings a very international element to services and observances.

 Some of the institutions go to great lengths to include the local German population alongside their international members.
 Many share their houses of worship with a German congregation, and that can sometimes mean there are dual services and clerics to meet the needs of both the German-speaking and non-German-speaking communities.
 What follows is a listing of English-speaking and foreign language religious services.